Please check out our FAQ in the left sidebar.

 Felt boards are useful teaching tools across the curriculum.

 To get started, read the posts at Katie's Nesting Spot on how to make a simple felt board & a travel felt board.
 She is currently using them to teach her daughter about shapes, colors, and sorting by one or more attribute.
+Family Fun Magazine has a felt board alternative.
+They include directions for making a felt board inside of a shoebox, which doubles as storage for your pieces.

 Muffins and More shares felt board people and snowman.
 She has even made complete outfits for her daughter to put on the felt people.
 This cute heart puzzle is also Miss Muffin's handiwork.
 Melanie shares a felt board activity for the classic finger play song Five Little Ducks.
-Use this activity to engage your child in rhyme and repetition, backwards counting, and
+Use this activity to engage your child in rhyme and repetition, backwards counting, and independent storytelling.

 Sara also shares her version of this classic song and provides a link to where she got her template.